ni/niveristand-aim-milStd1553-custom-device/Docs/Parameters XML File/Parameters XML File.md

 - The names of messages included in minorFrames and minorFrames included in majorFrames must match exactly.
 - If simulating the Bus Controller (terminal 0), all frames and messages must be defined in the Parameters XML file.
 This determines the frames and messages simulated on the bus and the channels created in VeriStand.
 - If only simulating Remote Terminals, only the frames and messages to be read and written by VeriStand need to be defined.
 This determines only the channels created in VeriStand.
+- Minor frames will be executed sequentially within the major frame, each lasting for the duration defined in minorFramePeriod, in microseconds.

 ### Example (Acyclic Frames)